quarterback/maybe-not-now/src/routes/index.md

 <h3>Coaching</h3>
 Outside of tech, Ron has coached tennis programs in his spare time around the country including summer camp programs throughout New England intermittently over a decade.

 As Head Girls Varsity Tennis Coach at Catlin Gabel, his 2022 team won the 4A/3A/2A/1A Oregon State championship and claimed back-to-back District & Conference championships.
 In three seasons, he's had 11 All-District selections, as well as back-to-back individual singles & doubles district champions.
-While coaching in Wyoming, he led Cheyenne Central's girls team to a 3rd place finish at state, and a South Regional & Conference title.
+While coaching in Wyoming, he led Cheyenne Central's girls team to a 3rd place finish at state, and a South Regional & Conference title. "

 His boys team also finished 3rd in the region and the program boasted 2 All-State selections & 7 players All-Conference.
 In one season at Oregon City HS, his boys team earned OSAA All-State Academic honors.
 He's also coached collegiately in Illinois and high school programs in Colorado.

-Ron’s career dual meet record as a head coach is currently 43-18-1.
+Ron’s career dual meet record as a head coach is currently 43-18-1, with a state championship, 3 regional titles & 3 conference titles.

 As a player, Ron was a four-year letter winner, captain & all-area doubles honorable mention selection his senior year at Plainfield (NJ) High School, where he was part of three consecutive NJSIAA state playoff teams and a conference championship in 1997, which was the first boys tennis conference title in school history.
 He played one season of college tennis at Monmouth (IL) College in 2003, where he played both singles (4/5/6) & doubles (2) and served as a team captain.